CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 4. Local TEP encapsulates the packet into Geneve using VNI `65010` of `VLAN100` segment.
 As the destination is T0 router which is on the Edge, the packet sent to it with source-destination IPs of the TEP devices `10.1.1.1`-`10.2.2.1`.
 5. Edge TEP, which is part of the Overlay TZ will (and `VLAN100`) decapsulate the packet and forwards it to the T0 router.
 6. T0 router which is part of the undelary VLAN TZ, will examines its routing table to determine the packet's destiatnion.
-7. As packet's destination is the BM server in the underaly network (basd on BGP advertisements), a regular IP traffic will be sent over the virtual uplinks to `leaf03` and `leaf04` (ECMP) to reach thier directly connected BM subnet `192.168.0.0/24`
+7. As packet's destination is the BM server in the underlay network (basd on BGP advertisements), a regular IP traffic will be sent over the virtual uplinks to `leaf03` and `leaf04` (ECMP) to reach thier directly connected BM subnet `192.168.0.0/24`

 # Virtualized Environment Over EVPN Fabric

-## EVPN Underaly Fabric
+## EVPN underlay Fabric

 Not alwyas the vritualized environment deployed over a pure IP undrlay (e.g. brownfeild).
 There are cases when VMware environment added to an underlay fabric which uses [Network Virtualization](https://docs.cumulusnetworks.com/cumulus-linux-43/Network-Virtualization/) with [Ethernet Virtual Private Network - EVPN](https://docs.cumulusnetworks.com/cumulus-linux-43/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/).
-Even though, it still needs to work separately from the underalying fabric - VM traffic sent only within the virtual world.
-In that case, the underalying IP fabric has also VXLAN and EVPN configuration.
+Even though, it still needs to work separately from the underlaying fabric - VM traffic sent only within the virtual world.
+In that case, the underlaying IP fabric has also VXLAN and EVPN configuration.

 From NSX-T virtualized fabric perspective, there is no real differance.
-When using VXLAN/EVPN underaly fabric, the Geneve packets encapsulated into VXLAN packets on the leaf switches and transmitted over the IP fabric.
+When using VXLAN/EVPN underlay fabric, the Geneve packets encapsulated into VXLAN packets on the leaf switches and transmitted over the IP fabric.
 In other words, the overlay packet is double-encapsulated.
 Forthemore, when using such deployment, we can set all TEP addresses into same subnet and leverage VXLAN layer 2 stretch over the layer 3 fabric as well.

 {{%notice note%}}